scds/data-sonification/BackgroundtotheProject/HowtoCite.md

 {: .no_toc}
 # How To Cite
 Zeffiro, A., McEwan, S., Waring, K. (2024).
-Sonification as Critical Method.
-URL
+Sonification as Critical Method. https://learn.scds.ca/data-sonification/